LexirIO/lexir-io-challenge/README.md

 5. App's dynamic behavior - please add the required Javascript / Typescript and styles so that:
    - No required for Junior Developer
-6. Deploy to vercel and share the link
+6. Pull Request to the main repository, deploy to vercel and share the link

 ### BONUS (Optional for Frontend Heroes)

-6. Leave an empty file named "I AM A FRONTEND HERO" in the root folder.
+7. Leave an empty file named "I AM A FRONTEND HERO" in the root folder.
-7. App's dynamic behavior
+8. App's dynamic behavior

 - Create a API call inside of the folder pages/api to get all products
-- Consume and handle data from the API
+- Consume and handle data from the API using SSE

+9. Pull Request to the main repository, deploy to vercel and share the link

 ## What are you expected to hand in?